erenyeager101/Pathify/README.md

 - **Efficient Debouncing**: The search functionality is debounced to ensure smooth performance, providing real-time results without overloading the server.

 ### Local Storage
-- **Local Storage**: Voyawander uses local storage to save your preferences and booking information, so you can pick up where you left off.
+- **Local Storage**: Pathify uses local storage to save your preferences and booking information, so you can pick up where you left off.

 ### Authentication
 - **User Authentication**: Secure user accounts allow for personalized experiences, including the ability to save favorite destinations and access booking history.